sisrfeng/coc-wiki/Using-snippets.md

-Coc has snippets support in different ways:

-* Snippet completion items from different vim snippet plugins, by using extension like: [coc-ultisnips](https://www.npmjs.com/package/coc-ultisnips) and [coc-neosnippet](https://www.npmjs.com/package/coc-neosnippet).
-* Snippet kind of completion item from language servers, which are snipmate format.
-* Snippets from coc.nvim extensions that contribute VSCode snippets (requires [coc-snippets](https://github.com/neoclide/coc-snippets)).
+## Support of snippet

+The `snippets` module of coc.nvim could parse [VSCode snippet](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_snippet-syntax) and [UltiSnips snippet](https://github.com/SirVer/ultisnips/blob/master/doc/UltiSnips.txt).

+Most snippets features of UltiSnips should work except for `ltiSnips-snippet-actions` and some regex pattern are not supported by JavaScript (including `(?x)` `(?s)` `\Z` `(?(id/name)yes-pattern|no-pattern)` which are rarely used.)

+**Note** that coc.nvim itself doesn't come with any snippets or load snippets, the language servers could provide complete items with snippet format and if you want to load snippets and expands snippets by coc.nvim, it's recommended to install [coc-snippets](https://github.com/neoclide/coc-snippets).

+There're also extensions like [coc-ultisnips](https://www.npmjs.com/package/coc-ultisnips) and [coc-neosnippet](https://www.npmjs.com/package/coc-neosnippet) which provide basic completion support for snippets only.

 ## Snippet completion

-Complete item of snippet kind would be shown with `~` appended in label by default:
+A complete item of snippet kind would be shown with `~` appended in label by default:

 ![](https://user-images.githubusercontent.com/251450/42562999-b4eb9634-852f-11e8-9f61-bab2bc19db3f.png)